 Senior citizens today are generally healthier, better educated and more vibrant and energetic than earlier generations.
 They also want to continue their involvement in the working world, in industry and in society as a whole.
 However, prevailing images of old age are still based on those of previous generations.
 These usually relate to illness and decay rather than available skills, experience and potential.

 Perceptions of age can strongly influence what young people expect from their own old age and what older people think they are (still) capable of.
-The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth thus wants to sensitise social stakeholders to this situation - and sensitise older people themselves.
+The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth thus wants to sensitise social stakeholders to this situation - and sensitise older people themselves with the Programm "Altersbilder” ("images of ageing”).
 Working with other federal ministries, the Länder (states), central municipal associations, non-statutory welfare associations, civil society organisations and industry and business, the Ministry discusses and explores the kind of additional participation opportunities that can be offered to people aged 55 and above.

 Reconciliation of family, care and work